 Peers are required to advertise consistent routes over all the peering sessions, on all continents.
 A minimum of 10 unique routes are expected from peers.
 Any route longer than /24 (IPv4) or /64 (IPv6) will be discarded.

-1.1.4 Peers who are reachable by existing customer(s) or peering partner(s) of IPTP are not eligible for settlement-free peering.
+Peers who are connected with existing customer(s) or peering partner(s) of IPTP within recent 6 months at the time of peering request are not eligible for free-settlement peering.

 1.2 Private Peering